bartaliskrisztian/professional-website/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-I am a hardworking, passionate, final year student at Sapientia Hungarian University of Transylvania, studying for a B.Sc.
-Honours degree in Computer Science.
-My main goal is to constantly improve myself professionally and personally as well.
+A fresh graduate of computer science, seeking a challenging yet rewarding job position in a progressive organization that will provide an opportunity to utilize my technical skills and improve myself constantly.
 As a software developer, I am always looking for solutions for current problems, deficiencies.
-I am mostly interested in modern problem solving, software development (web and mobile as well), and artificial intelligence.
+I am mostly interested in modern problem solving, software development, and artificial intelligence.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/certificates/Bartalis_Zoltan_Krisztian_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.